 I graduated from Brighton and Sussex Medical School in 2012 and worked in South Wales for two years.
 I then moved to New Zealand where I worked in a hospital on the North Island for 6 months before travelling through Australia and South East Asia.
 Since being back in the UK, I have worked in Southampton General Hospital and a GP surgery in Hamble before joining the team in Shirley in September 2018.
 My main interests outside work is making the most out of life; music, travelling, skiing, cycling and baking which I love to share with family and friends (if I don’t eat it all myself)!

 I graduated from St Georges, University of London in 2008 and went on to work at Southampton General Hospital for three years.
 I did my general practice training at Chawton House Surgery in Lymington and initially worked as a locum GP in the area.
 In October 2017 I was delighted to return to SHP as a salaried GP and really appreciate the continuity of care this has allowed.

 My interests include Child Health (I am involved with the 'Healthier Together' project: https://www.what0-18.nhs.uk/), medical education (I am one of the Southampton GP Training Programme Directors) and the risks of overmedicalisation/overdiagnosis (https://www.preventingoverdiagnosis.net/).

 I still do occasional sessions for the Out of Hours GP service in the evenings/at weekends.

 I have lived locally in Southampton since 2007.
 When not at work (or operating an unofficial taxi service for my daughters!)
 I enjoy being outdoors with my family: walking, swimming or sailing.

-Dr Gul (GP Registrar) will be joining us in August 2020 and be with us until July 2021.
+Dr Vanstone (GP Registrar) will be joining us in August 2020 and be with us until July 2021.